Why did Japan attack Pearl Harbor in 1941?

 Surprisingly, an early warning radar station on Oahu detected incoming Japanese planes, but the warning was mistakenly dismissed as an expected arrival of U.S. bombers from the mainland.

-The first two wave of attack planes were sent to two different targets.
+The first two waves of attack planes were sent to two different targets.
 The first went to the American airfields and military installations on Oahu, while the second attacked the Pacific Fleet anchored in Pearl Harbor.

 The first wave of planes was led by Commander Mitsuo Fuchida, who had been trained in the United States and was, therefore, very familiar with the layout of Pearl Harbor.